true-async/php-true-async-rfc/basic.md

 The `Scope::dispose` method differs from `Scope::disposeSafely` in that it does not leave **zombie coroutines**.
 It cancels **all coroutines**.
-When **Implicitly Created Child Coroutines** are detected as unfinished, a warning is issued.
+When coroutines are detected as unfinished, a warning is issued.

 **Example:**